Oxylad/discord-bot/README.md

  BOT_TOKEN = "(discord bot token from developer portal)" CHANNEL_ID = (id of the channel the bot will respond in(not needed if the bot is used in the whole server))

-(If you somehow want to use part of my code feel free to use it but credit me @Oxylad#0994 on discord)
+(If you somehow want to use part of my code feel free to use it but credit me @Oxylad on discord)

 ((My code will not be very commentated until i feel it is finished))